-Historian Ted Barris Uncovers the Truth of His Father’s War Experience
+Award-Winning Historian Ted Barris Uncovers the Truth About His Father’s War Experience

 Alex Barris as a medic in the Second World War.
 Photo courtesy of Ted Barris

-For more than five decades, journalist, broadcaster and bestselling author Ted Barris, 70, has chronicled the heroics of Canadian men and women at war, earning accolades including a Veterans’ Affairs Commendation and the Queen Elizabeth II Diamond Jubilee Medal.
-In his 19th book, Rush to Danger: Medics in the Line of Fire, Barris recounts the front-line actions of medics, nurses and other medical personnel from 150 years of warfare.
-But in telling this tale Barris uncovered a much more personal war story, which he writes about here.
+For more than five decades, journalist, broadcaster and bestselling author Ted Barris has chronicled the heroics of Canadian men and women at war, earning accolades including a Veterans’ Affairs Commendation and the Queen Elizabeth II Diamond Jubilee Medal.
+In his 19th book, Rush to Danger: Medics in the Line of Fire (2019), Barris recounts the front-line actions of medics, nurses and other medical personnel from 150 years of warfare.
+But in telling this tale Barris uncovered a much more personal war story, which he wrote about for Zoomer in 2019.

 From the time I was an adolescent, I have chased my father’s war story.
 Especially after Alex Barris died — at age 81 — in 2004, my pursuit took me through family suitcases full of photographs and letters, to the National Personnel Records Center in St. Louis to retrieve his military service papers, and on a personal trek across the German countryside retracing the path of his medical battalion in the U.S. Army during the Battle of the Bulge.
 In 2015, I found a list of active members of his army unit’s commemorative historical society.
 But I kept striking out.
 No answer.
 Not in service.
 Then, I dialled a number in Eatontown, New Jersey, and got an answer.
 “I’m looking for Tony Mellaci,” I said.